Mealman1551/Mealman1551/README.md

 - I love to create ![Shields.io](https://img.shields.io/badge/Shields.io-blue?style=plastic) badges
 ### Projects I want to do in the future
 - Chromeon: _A secure and private Chrome experience with a build-in Adblocker (BlockMeon) and Manifest V1, V2 and V3 support_*.*
-- Stable Code: _An IDE with rich functionalities and intergrated interperters for languages_*.*
+- Stable Code: _An IDE with rich functionalities and intergrated interpreters for languages_*.*
 ###### © 2024 Mealman1551